ianyepan/ianyepan.github.io/_posts/2026-06-07-emacs-in-pop-culture.md

 thriller TV miniseries.
 I am definitely watching this very soon.

-In one scene, the main character Darby Hart (played by Emma Corrin) asked another young lady out of the blue, "Are you Vi or Emacs?" to see if she'd show a visible reaction and if not, she was probably not a hacker.
+In one scene, the main character Darby Hart (played by Emma Corrin) asked another young lady out of the blue, "*Are you Vi or Emacs?*" to see if she'd show a visible reaction and if not, she was probably not a hacker.